 Stairs and Railings

-For our purposes, this section on stairs will also include steps, landings, ramps, build-in ladders and elevators.
-All of these devices are used to safely move from people one elevation in or around the home to another.
+For this section on stairs will also include steps, landings, ramps, built-in ladders and elevators.

-Elevators and mechanized lifts are sometimes used in residential applications.
+Mechanized lifts and elevators are sometimes used in residential applications.
 Elevators are mechanical devices used for moving people vertically from floor to floor through a building.
 Building codes have strict requirements on their construction and should be serviced by licensed professionals on a regular basis.

 An interesting thing about elevators was the following simple algorithmic logic code that was developed to control them: